Vezarachan/LearingNotes/English/ShortWritings/short_writings_201906.md

 参考：Conducting a scientific, appropriate life is the best symbol of a sound mental state.

-对照：Nowhere/Nothing is better symbol of a sound mental state than conducting a scientific, appropriate life.
+对照：Nothing is better than leading a scientific, appropriate life as the symbol of a sound mental state.

 Nowhere does debate rage more fiercely about what a true gender equality is than in China.